-We are adjusting our operations on a country-by-country basis to comply with applicable rules and requirements and adapt to this new, rapidly evolving scenario.
-As of the date of these Consolidated Financial Statements, this is the status of our facilities:
+We adjusted our operations on a country-by-country basis to comply with applicable rules and requirements and adapt to this new, rapidly evolving scenario.
+As of the date of these Consolidated Condensed Interim Financial Statements, this is the status of operation of our facilities:

-- In China, we are again fully operational, after several weeks of interruption and an extraordinary combined effort of our people and of our community. - In Italy, production was greatly reduced; although our Dalmine facility was used exclusively for the manufacturing of oxygen tanks to aid local hospitals and health centers for a limited period of time, currently the facility is gradually resuming normal operations.
-In Argentina, Colombia, Mexico and Saudi Arabia, Tenaris decreased its activity following the imposition of mandatory lockdowns, and our plants in these countries are currently operating at reduced levels.
-Although the lockdowns or restrictions to operate in these countries are expected to end or be relaxed in the next few weeks, these could be extended and/or made more stringent if so decided by the appropriate authorities as the circumstances could require. - In the United States, our facilities in Koppel and Ambridge (PA), Brookfield (OH), Blytheville (AR), Wilder (KY), and Odessa and Baytown (TX), have been or will be temporarily closed until market conditions improve.
-In addition, Tenaris is in the process of performing employee reductions and adjusting production levels at its other facilities in line with market demand.
+- In China, operations have resumed at the beginning of the second quarter, and our facilities are fully operational after several weeks of interruptions. - In Italy, production was greatly reduced during March and April 2020, but since then our Dalmine facility has gradually resumed normal operations and is currently fully operational. - In Saudi Arabia, following the imposition of government restrictions, our facilities reduced their activities during most of the second quarter.
+Operations in our Saudi Arabia plants resumed gradually since mid-May and during the first days of June 2020 the lockdown was relaxed and the mills returned to regular operations. - In Argentina, Colombia and Mexico, Tenaris decreased its activity following the imposition of mandatory lockdowns and severe reduction in demand, though our plants in these countries are now operating, and are expected to continue to operate for the rest of the year, at greatly reduced levels.
+Lockdowns and other restrictions to operate in these countries remain in force, and it is currently not possible to predict whether such measures will be relaxed, reinstated or made more stringent. - In the United States, our facilities in Koppel and Ambridge (PA), Brookfield (OH), Blytheville (AR), Wilder (KY), and Odessa and Baytown (TX), have been temporarily closed until market conditions improve. - Tenaris has adjusted production levels at its facilities, which are operating with reduced volumes in line with market demand, and may perform additional adjustments.

 In order to safeguard the health and safety of its employees, customers and suppliers, Tenaris has taken preventive measures, including remote working for the majority of white collar employees, restricting onsite access to essential operational personnel, keeping personnel levels at a minimum, implementing a special operations protocol to ensure social distancing and providing medical assistance and supplies to onsite employees.
-As of the date of these Consolidated Financial Statements, remote work and other work arrangements have not materially adversely affected Tenaris's ability to conduct operations.
+As of the date of these Consolidated Condensed Interim Financial Statements, remote work and other work arrangements have not materially adversely affected Tenaris's ability to conduct operations.
 In addition, these alternative working arrangements have not adversely affected our financial reporting systems, internal control over financial reporting or disclosure controls and procedures.

-Risks associated with the COVID-19 pandemic and the oil & gas crisis
+• Risks associated with the COVID-19 pandemic and the oil & gas crisis